 Luckily you’re a motorcyclist though!
 You see, if it was another driver that had rear-ended the car, then yes, this would have been the other party’s fault.

 But good thing you’re a motorcyclist!
 In Malaysia, when a motorcyclist bangs into a car, it’s still the car driver’s fault.
-UNLESS, the driver of the car manages to present evidence that you were the one in the wrong.
+UNLESS the driver of the car manages to present evidence that you were the one in the wrong.
 Say, dashcam videos.
-But good thing most car drivers don’t install dashcams at the back of their cars.
+But the good thing is, most car drivers don’t install dashcams at the back of their cars.
 It’s always located in front!

 So, you may have accidentally damaged a car’s bumper, scratched their doors or even completely snapped off their side-view mirror, but without concrete evidence, they won’t be able to claim from your insurance.